maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 | KNeighborsClassifier | 1.01                     | 31.17%                    |
 | XGBoost              | 0.99                     | 38.01%                    |

-<br><br><br><br><br>

 <a name='data-preprocessing'></a>

 ## **Data Preprocessing**

-> All preprocessing steps have been clearly documented.
-Abnormalities or characteristics about the data or input that needed to be addressed have been corrected.
-If no data preprocessing is necessary, it has been clearly justified.

 <a name='transforming-missing-values-to-none'></a>